akhan2001/akhan2001/README.md

-# Hi there 👋, I'm Abdullah Khan!
+# Hi 👋 I'm Abdullah!

 Welcome to my GitHub profile!
 I’m a **Software Engineer** and **Automotive Enthusiast** with a deep passion for merging **technology** and the **automotive world**.